Tyrrell 023: Design and development

 Designed by Harvey Postlethwaite and Mike Gascoyne, the 023 featured a new hydraulic-controlled front suspension system, known as "Hydrolink", which Tyrrell had been testing since February 1995.
 It used a 3-litre version of the Yamaha V10, which had been raced the previous year.

 The team retained all its 1994 backers including Mild Seven, BP, Fondmetal, Calbee, Club Angle and Zent.
-This was partly helped by the fact that new team driver Mika Salo brought $3 million with him to the team which resulted in their new sponsor Nokia.
+The car's budget was also boosted by the team's new driver Mika Salo bringing $3 million in sponsorship from Nokia.
 Ukyo Katayama, who had driven for the team since 1993, remained on the roster.